By Guest Columnist:

 Distributable— not just distributed, income should be assessed.
-When valuing a business, dividend paying capacity is assessed.
+When valuing a business, dividend-paying capacity is assessed.
 Dividends or distributions authorized can be traced to corporate resolutions approved by the Board of Directors.
 Undistributed earnings should be analyzed to assess whether such monies are truly necessary working capital needed to fund business operations or potential owners’ compensation— especially in businesses solely owned by the community.

-Some business owners tend to borrow money from their company.
+Some business owners tend to borrow money from their companies.
 A key consideration here is the intent to repay.
 The Internal Revenue Service looks for a fully executed formal promissory note with the principal amount borrowed and terms of repayment, including a stated rate of interest, payment schedule, and maturity date.
 Applicable Federal Rates are published monthly by the Internal Revenue Service for debt instruments used in property transactions between related parties— including shareholders [https://apps.irs.gov/app/picklist/list/federalRates.html].
 Often, there is no note, no interest rate, no historical payments, and…no intent to repay.
 Look for increases in shareholder loans reported on the balance sheet from year to year.
 The annual increases may very well be treated as business owner compensation.
 Shareholder loans typically represent community obligations— monies payable to the business.
-However, the disposition of such monies is often investigated in a forensic accounting or business valuation.
+However, the disposition of such monies is often investigated in forensic accounting or business valuation.

 Travel, meals, entertainment, health insurance, vehicle loan or lease payments, and club membership dues are all examples of expenses that can be material and construed to reduce personal living expenses.
 Consequently, discretionary expenses paid by an employer can be attributable to the employed spouse’s compensation.